-This school is organized by the Optical Society of Tunisia under the cosponsorship and endorsement of the ICO, ICTP, OSA, SPIE, LAM Network, NANOAFNET and ALC.
+This workshop is organized by the Optical Society of Tunisia under the cosponsorship and endorsement of the ICO, ICTP, OSA, SPIE, NANOAFNET and ALC.

-The summer school will take place at Carthage Hannibal, Tunis from 31 August to 08 September 2013.
+The workshop will take place at Carthage Hannibal, Tunis from 31 August to 08 September 2013.

 The summer school is intended to be the first of a series of schools/workshops that are going to be organised periodically by universities in African countries, in order to provide education and training for advanced graduate students, and postdocs faculty who would like to acquire sufficient knowledge to begin having an impact in research areas based on optics, laser science and technology.